nitely/Spirit/README.md

     python manage.py collectstatic
     python manage.py rebuild_index --noinput

-## Contributing

-Feel free to check out the source code and submit pull requests.

-You may also report any bug or propose new features in the [issues tracker](https://github.com/nitely/Spirit/issues)

 ## Testing

 The `runtests.py` script enable you to run the test suite of spirit.